 OpenAI implements enterprise-grade security measures: API data is not used to train models unless explicitly opted in, data is encrypted in transit and at rest, conversations are not stored permanently, and compliance with SOC 2 Type II, GDPR, and other standards is maintained.
 Enterprise customers can access additional privacy features like data processing agreements, audit logs, and custom retention policies.
 Zero data retention options are available for sensitive applications.

 Function calling allows OpenAI models to generate structured outputs and interact with external tools.
 You define functions with parameters, and the model can 'call' these functions with appropriate arguments based on the conversation context.
 This enables integration with APIs, databases, calculators, and other tools.
 Function calling is more reliable than parsing free-form text and reduces token usage compared to verbose JSON responses.
-It's supported in GPT-3.5-Turbo, GPT-4, and newer models.
+It's supported in GPT-5.4, GPT-5.4 Mini, and all current models.

 Best practices include: 1) Use clear, specific instructions with examples, 2) Structure prompts with system/user/assistant roles, 3) Provide context but avoid unnecessary information, 4) Use delimiters to separate different sections, 5) Specify output format and constraints, 6) Test with edge cases and iterate, 7) Use temperature and top_p settings appropriately, 8) Implement fallback strategies for unexpected responses, 9) Monitor token usage and optimize for efficiency, and 10) Version control your prompts for reproducibility.